WindowsBen/YACOFO/README.md

 # Twitch Chat Overlay

-A self-hosted, fully configurable Twitch chat overlay designed for OBS and other broadcast software.
+A fully configurable Twitch chat overlay designed for OBS and other broadcast software.
 Runs entirely in a browser source — no applications to install, no subscriptions, no tracking.

 ---